nidelphy/Terraform-project-cloud-acceleration/README.md

 pip3 install boto3
 ```````
 * Create a python file named ``main.py`` and paste the content from the provided Main.py code
-* Edit only line 6 of main.py to replace "your-bucket-name" with your acual bucket name
+* Edit only line 6 of main.py to replace "your-bucket-name" with your actual bucket name
 * Run python script by executing the following command
 ```
 python3 main.py